stgibson/capstone_1_threatened_species/project_proposal.md

 ### User Flow

-If the user is visiting the website for the first time, the user must first create an account by entering a username, the user's email, the city and region the user lives in, and a password.
+If the user is visiting the website for the first time, the user must first create an account by entering a username, the user's email, the city and country the user lives in, and a password.
 The user must also check a box acknowledging that they understand that by using the site other users may become aware of the user's username and the city the user lives in, if there is a match between users.
 If the user already has an account, the user must login using the same username and password the user used to create an account.
-The user may search for a species by name, and if the species is located in the same region as the user, the user gets information on the threatened level.
+The user may search for a species by name, and if the species is located in the same country as the user, the user gets information on the threatened level.
 If the species is not found, the user gets a message stating that the species is not known by the website.
-If the species is not found in the user's region, the user gets a message stating that the species does not exist in the user's region.
+If the species is not found in the user's country, the user gets a message stating that the species does not exist in the user's country.
 If the user does get information on the species and the species is threatened, the user also sees a button that when clicked, will add the species to a list of species.
 The user can also choose to remove a species from the list.
 If a certain number